elenabachini/elenabachini.github.io/_pages/about.md

   - /about.html
 ---

-I am a <b>fixed-term assistant professor</b> at the Department of Mathematics "Tullio Levi-Civita", University of Padua (Italy).
+I am a <b>fixed-term junior assistant professor</b> at the Department of Mathematics "Tullio Levi-Civita", University of Padua (Italy).

 I received the <b>Bachelor degree</b> from the University of Pisa, Italy (2013) and the <b>Master degree</b> from the University of Padua, Italy (2016), both in Mathematics.
 I then pursued the <b>Doctoral degree</b> in Mathematical Sciences (Curriculum Computational Mathematics) from the University of Padua, Italy (2020).